BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

    width = 800
    height = 400
 %}

+#### Pros
+- Can provide higher resistance to loss from theft
+- Transactions look identical and have same cost as single key wallets on chain

+#### Cons
+- Requires precise coordination of key-shares when signing
+- Few advantages over multi-key setups with Schnorr signatures
+- Individual product implementations not interoperable

 ### How it works
 A single private key is split into n key-shares that are distributed to several parties, devices or locations.
 When signing a transaction the required number of shares need to be coordinated into one valid signature.
 This relies on a cryptographic algorithm called [Shamir's Secret Sharing]({{ 'https://en.wikipedia.org/wiki/Shamir's_Secret_Sharing'}}) after it's creator.